Skip to content

 • Branch protection or ruleset on main with: require PR, approvals, status checks, up to date, no force-push.

-• Required status checks: CI only (see "Required checks: when each is needed" above; add Smoke Install / contract tests / MCP Security / Kernel Matrix when stricter gate needed).
+• Required status checks: CI, lane-check, and host-capability-check (see "Required checks: when each is needed" above; add Smoke Install / contract tests / MCP Security / Kernel Matrix only when stricter gates are intentionally needed).

 • CODEOWNERS in place; “Require review from Code Owners” enabled.